lw8192/Red-Team-Dev/C/Interview_Prep.md

 Reflective DLL injection: DLLs loads itself.
 DLL has a ReflectiveLoader function that is intially called: this function finds the location of the DLL itself in a buffer, allocates memory using VirtualAlloc SizeOfImage, check the DLL fields to make sure it is a valid PE file, copies over section headers (NT, Optional, File), copies over the sections, relocates if unable to to allocate memory at the given BaseAddress, loads / stores the required libs / functions needed for the DLL, runs any needed TLS callbacks, then calls DllMain to attach the DLL.
 After that any function from the DLL can be called using GetProcAddress / an equivalent.
 Common technique used in malware to help obfuscate.
 Shellcoding: creating Position Independant Code (PIC).
 For Windows: this involves finding the base address of ntdll.dll or kernel32.dll to use Native API or Win32 API functions from.
 Anti debugging techniques: checking PEB->BeingDebugged
+PE patching: change addresses in a binary.
+Can inject new code.Can get the address of a function you want to call from the list of imported functions.
+- NOP an address, inject assembly into a binary, hook an entry point so it calls the address.
+- Replace a function.
 ### Kernel Programming

 ## Reverse Engineering